delaneyj/grug/docs/config/index.md

 - **Type:** [`RollupOptions`](https://rollupjs.org/guide/en/#big-list-of-options)

   Directly customize the underlying Rollup bundle.
-This is the same as options that can be exported from a Rollup config file and will be merged with Vite's internal Rollup options.
+This is the same as options that can be exported from a Rollup config file and will be merged with grug's internal Rollup options.
 See [Rollup options docs](https://rollupjs.org/guide/en/#big-list-of-options) for more details.

 ### build.commonjsOptions